Dr Richard Dune

 The SAF represents a significant shift in assessing care quality, moving towards a more detailed and dynamic approach.
 At its core, the framework retains the CQC's five foundational questions - is the service safe, effective, caring, responsive, and well-led?

-However, it introduces Quality Statements and evidence categories, aiming to provide a comprehensive view of service standards.
-This nuanced methodology is designed to foster a deeper understanding of care quality, reflecting the complexities and varied contexts of provider services.
+However, it introduces quality statements and evidence categories, aiming to provide a comprehensive view of service standards.
+This nuanced methodology fosters a deeper understanding of care quality, reflecting provider services' complexities and varied contexts.

 The impact of the new provider portal